 In the ordinary course of business, we are from time to time involved in lawsuits, claims, investigations, proceedings, and threats of litigation relating to intellectual property, commercial arrangements, employment and other matters.
-While the outcome of these proceedings and claims cannot be predicted with certainty, as of March 31, 2022, we were not party to any legal or arbitration proceedings that may have, or have had in the recent past, significant effects on our financial position.
+While the outcome of these proceedings and claims cannot be predicted with certainty, as of June 30, 2022, we were not party to any legal or arbitration proceedings that may have, or have had in the recent past, significant effects on our financial position.
 No governmental proceedings are pending or, to our knowledge, contemplated against us.
 We are not a party to any material proceedings in which any director, member of executive management or affiliate of ours is either a party adverse to us or our subsidiaries or has a material interest adverse to us or our subsidiaries.

 On February 12, 2021, a class action complaint was filed in the United States District Court for the Eastern District of New York, Leung v. bluebird bio, Inc., et. al., Case No. 1:21-cv-00777, by a purported stockholder against us and certain of our officers.
 The complaint alleges violations of Section 10(b) of the Securities Exchange Act and Rule 10b-5 promulgated thereunder against all defendants and violations of Section 20(a) of the Exchange Act against the officers and seeks unspecified damages.
 The allegations relate to our disclosure on November 4, 2020 that we were adjusting the expected timing of submission of a BLA to the FDA for LentiGlobin for sickle cell disease to late 2022.
 This case was subsequently transferred to the United States District Court of Massachusetts on February 26, 2021.
-We filed a Motion to Dismiss the complaint in its entirety September 7, 2021, which the Court granted April 21, 2022.
-Plaintiff Leung has 30 days to appeal.
-To date, an appeal has not been filed.
+Our Motion to Dismiss the complaint in its entirety was granted by the Court on April 21, 2022, and no appeal has been filed with the Court.

 On October 21, 2021, Errant Gene Therapeutics, LLC filed a complaint against us in the United States District Court for the District of Delaware for alleged infringement of U.S. Patents 7,541,179 and 8,058,061.
 The allegations relate to our use of the BB305 lentiviral vector in the beti-cel program and seeks injunctive relief and money damages.
-On February 21, 2022, the parties stipulated to amend the case caption, in light of the Plaintiff's name change, from Errant Gene Therapeutics, LLC to San Rocco Therapeutics, LLC.
+On February 21, 2022, the parties stipulated to amend the case caption, in light of the plaintiff's name change, from Errant Gene Therapeutics, LLC to San Rocco Therapeutics, LLC.
 The Court granted this stipulation and, accordingly, the case is now captioned, San Rocco Therapeutics, LLC v. bluebird bio, Inc. and Third Rock Ventures, LLC, C.A.
 No. 21-1478-RGA.
+On April 6, 2022, we-along with Third Rock Ventures, LLC-filed a motion seeking various relief including to stay the proceedings and compel arbitration on two threshold issues, which we believe preclude the plaintiff's claims.
+The plaintiff opposed this motion and the parties fully briefed the issues.
+On July 26, 2022, the Court granted our request to stay the proceedings and issued an Order compelling the parties to arbitrate the threshold issues we raised.
+On July 28, 2022, the Court administratively closed the case